jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 the real benchmark and you do get an idea of your weak subjects.

 Doing more questions can also perpetuate bad habits.
-If you stop improving or regress in performance, it's a sign you've settled into some bad habits.
+If you stop improving or regress in performance, it's a sign you're developing sloppy habits.
 Investigate why you're choosing wrong answers to see a pattern emerges.